-- Identifying the root causes of any problem
+- Also, Identifying the root causes of any problem

-- Relationship between the causes of a problem
+- Meanwhile, Relationship between the causes of a problem

 What is a Cause And Effect Diagram

 A cause and effect diagram also known as a fishbone diagram or Ishikawa diagram to identify all of the contributing root causes likely to be causing a problem.
-It is known as a Fishbone diagram as it’s shape looks similar to a fish
+It is also a Fishbone diagram as it’s shape looks similar to a fish

 First of all, define a problem that will be head of the fish then decide major causes and effects leading to a problem.
 These causes can be grouped in categories and sub-categories also like Machine, Material, Method and People

-This category includes all the potential causes caused by the machine.
-It should capable to meet production requirements
+So, This category includes all the potential causes caused by the machine.
+So, It should capable to meet production requirements

 The Process doesn’t interrupt due to machine failure